What regulations affect your job? Find out here!

 Use our Find Occupations page to select your State, Industry, and Occupation.
 It's that easy to learn what regulations and certifications affect your career field.

-Established in 2016, The Center the Study of Occupational Research (CSOR) is an academic research center within the Shields School of Business at Saint Francis University.
+Established in 2016, The Center for the Study of Occupational Regulation (CSOR) is an academic research center within the Shields School of Business at Saint Francis University.
 Located on the 3rd floor of the newly renovated Schwab Hall, the center offers student fellows the opportunity to conduct, analyze, and present research that goes toward developing a national database of occupational regulation, focusing first on healthcare occupations.